jookies/jasmin/misc/doc/sources/billing/index.rst

 * When sending one SMS through a route rated **1.2**, user's balance will get decreased by **1.2**
 * When sending five SMS through a route rated **0.2**, user's balance will get decreased by **1**

-.. important:: New users created through :ref:`user_manager` will have unlimited balance by default, assuming you'll apply postpaid billing (*or no billing at all*), user's balance must be :ref:`defined <user_manager>` in order to enable prepaid billing.
+.. important:: New users created through :ref:`user_manager` will have unlimited balance by default, assuming you'll apply postpaid billing (*or no billing at all*), user's balance must be :ref:`defined <user_credentials>` in order to enable billing.

 Rate unit
 ---------